GST, Taxes & Levies

 • You are required to pay income tax on any profits earned through your taxable activities.

 • It is essential to keep accurate records of all income and expenses to calculate your taxable income correctly.
-These records need to be kept for at least 7 years.
+These records need to be kept for at least seven years.

-• Learn more about Income Tax obligations here: Income tax (ird.govt.nz)
+• Learn more about income tax obligations: Income tax (ird.govt.nz).

 • If you employ staff in the running of your event, you will need to register for PAYE (Pay As You Earn) as an employer and deduct tax from your employees’ wages, based on their individual tax codes.